 Globe artichoke (Cynara scolymus) is a popular vegetable crop from the Mediterranean.
 It was highly regarded among the ancient Romans, Egyptians, and Greeks.

 Aside from an important food crop, globe artichoke offers strong medicinal potential in its leaves and unopened flower.
-It has a strong action on the liver, and gallbladder, thus affecting digestion, blood quality, and cholesterol levels.
+It has a strong action on the liver and gallbladder, thus affecting digestion, blood, and cholesterol levels.

-Artichokes also delivers a potent dose of antioxidants (due to the phenolic acids), and inhibits cholesterol synthesis (from the luteolin portion).
-It provides powerful hepatoprotective (liver protective), anticholesterol, choloretic, cardioprotective, and antidiabetic effects throughout the entire body.
+Artichokes also deliver a potent dose of antioxidants (due to the phenolic acids), and inhibits cholesterol synthesis (from the luteolin portion).
+It provides powerful hepatoprotective (liver protective), anticholesterol, choloretic, cardioprotective, and antidiabetic effects.